canon

 The premise behind canon is simple: documentation that exists next to the component it describes is always more likely to be current than documentation that lives somewhere else.
 When a component changes, the frame attached to it is right there.
 When a developer opens the file for handoff, the context they need is already visible.
 When a designer joins a team and tries to understand the system, they don't have to go hunting.

 canon keeps documentation in the file, on the canvas, connected to the component.
 Open the plugin and the Library view scans your entire file, surfacing every master component sorted by documented versus undocumented status.
-A coverage bar shows progress.
+A coverage percentage and health score show exactly where your system's knowledge gaps are.
 Click any row to jump to that component on the canvas and open its annotation panel.

 The Pivotal Choice